vapvarun/buddyx/readme.txt

 == Description ==
 BuddyX is a community theme with BuddyPress support.
-BuddyX is a perfect solution for all kind of communities.
+BuddyX is a perfect solution for all kinds of communities.
 Let your members create profiles, make friendships, send private messages, create and interact in groups.

 BuddyX is the perfect theme for your project.
-Lightweight and highly extendable, it will enable you to create almost any type of website such a blog, community, business website and WooCommerce storefront with a beautiful & professional design.
+Lightweight and highly extendable, it will enable you to create almost any website such as a blog, community, business website, and WooCommerce storefront with a beautiful & professional design.
+Free theme for your community with

-Free theme for your community with BuddyPress, BuddyX is built using latest best practices for progressive web content and optimization.
-It offers special features and templates so it works perfectly with Elementor page builder.
+BuddyPress, BuddyX is built using the latest best practices for progressive web content and optimization.

 Some of the other features: # WooCommerce Ready # Responsive # RTL & Translation Ready # Extendible with premium addons # Regularly updated # Designed, Developed, Maintained.
-It have support for popular LMS plugins along with WooCommerce.
-Have support of bunch of premium plugins and developed, maintained and support by Wbcom Designs.
+It has support for popular LMS plugins along with WooCommerce.
+Have the support of many premium plugins and developed, maintained, and support by Wbcom Designs.

 == BuddyX Child Theme ==